First look at new iCandy Peach 2018 – Which? News

 The new iCandy Peach travel system has been unveiled and we’ve been given a sneak peek.

-It’s the fifth generation iCandy Peach, and whether you’ve owned a Peach in the past, bought the Peach Blossom for your twins, or simply salivated over iCandy’s sleek good looks and pulse-quickening price point, this latest Peach 2018 is packed with new features designed not to disappoint.
+It’s the fifth-generation iCandy Peach, and whether you’ve owned a Peach in the past, bought the Peach Blossom for your twins, or simply salivated over iCandy’s sleek good looks and pulse-quickening price, this latest Peach 2018 is packed with new features designed not to disappoint.

 Unfortunately, for the moment, you’re going to have to take our word for it, as the only images iCandy has released are teaser images of the chassis (we weren’t allowed to snap any shots).
 But below we’ve outlined some of the new updates that caught our eyes.